Skip to Main Content

 Why Data Sharing

 Sometimes people say the most valuable resource in the world is no longer oil but data.
-But in academia, research data should be renewable energy, as data can be reused without diminishing its original value.
+In academia, research data is like renewable energy, as data can be reused without diminishing its original value.

-Sharing data can speed up the pace of discovery.
-It enables researchers in the same or different research fields to conduct new analyzes and generate new research by reusing the data from new perspectives.
+Sharing data can speed up the pace of its discovery.
+It enables researchers in the same or different fields to conduct further analysis and generate new research by reusing the data from different perspectives.

-In addition to the altruistic reason above, sharing your research data brings the following benefits:
+In addition to this altruistic reason, sharing your research data brings the following benefits:

 Create potential collaboration opportunities

-Data sharing may lead to collaboration between data users and data creators.
-Researchers reusing the data for one project may need similar data for another project, leading to an opportunity to collaborate.
+Data sharing may lead to collaboration between data creators and data re-user.
+Data re-user may need to input of data creator, leading to an opportunity for collaboration.

 Comply with requirements